mlopezgez/flights/README.md

 ## Conclusions

+In conclusion, this repository provides an ML solution to calculate the probability of delays in arrival or departure for flights departing from Santiago de Chile.
+The solution utilizes Scikit-Learn as the main library for creating the models, FastAPI for serving the models as an inference API, and Mangum to create an AWS Lambda function with the code.

+### Performance of the model
 The model can be improved in several ways to enhance its predictive performance.
 Here are some potential avenues for improvement:

 1. **Feature Engineering**: The current model utilizes a set of predefined features to predict flight delays.
 However, there may be additional features or derived features that could provide valuable information for the prediction task.
 Exploring and incorporating relevant features such as weather conditions, airline-specific factors, or airport congestion levels could potentially improve the model's accuracy.